Fort Lauderdale Code Violation Search & Repair | Licensed Contractor

 Handles unincorporated Broward County properties outside city limits

-Fort Lauderdale Special Magistrate Cases escalated from Community Enhancement go to the Special Magistrate — a licensed attorney who can impose up to $500/day fines and order liens.
-AGK works to resolve violations before escalation and accompanies clients to hearings when needed.
+Cases escalated from the city go to the Special Magistrate, who can impose daily fines and order liens.
+AGK works to resolve violations before escalation to this stage.

 How We Resolve Fort Lauderdale Code Violations — 5 Steps